Dear boss, I am resigning from this job to pursue my dream of not having to work with you.

 People fantasize about ways to quit their jobs.
 If the experience is bad enough, some wish to leave with just a word of profanity or two, directed at the former boss, while a few do it with a difference.
-Such as this dude who brought a mariachi band to his former office and if that wasn’t fruity enough, he dressed himself up like a banana dancing to lively Mexican music.
+Such as one dude who brought a mariachi band to his former office and if that wasn’t fruity enough, he dressed himself up like a banana dancing to lively Mexican music.

 No, no one’s suggesting you dress up like a banana, or something else, from the food group of your choice.
 Not unless you are wishing to be certified.

 A resignation, believe it or not, is not just about handing over the letter to your boss and occasionally coming up with whacky ways to do so.

 It is the end of a working relationship and deserves the same kind of attention and regard with which you part with any other.
 You don’t just write a Dear John letter, leave a Whatsapp message or just call in to break up with your office, over the phone.
 It is a process.

 You’ve got an interview at what you believe to be your soul-job.
 You are excited.
 At least you were excited until a little worried voice in your head started spoiling the party.

 But but my boss…he doesn’t know that I want to leave!

 How do you apply to your new job while you are fearful of letting your previous one know?

 Why fear?
 It all depends on your faith in the relationship with your current boss.
 Some may find it comfortable to discuss while some would rather eat chalk.